-This project focuses on small-scale conservation works on a number of industrial heritage sites in the Forest.
+This project organised small-scale conservation works on a number of industrial built heritage sites in the Forest.

-This project will involve maintenance and repair of these sites, as well as ensuring that they are recorded properly to protect them in future.
+Works included maintenance and repair of these sites, as well as ensuring that they were recorded properly to protect them in future.

-In order to develop the project, a Built Heritage Strategy has been created which reviewed existing sources of information, spoke to those with an interest in built heritage, scored selected sites against criteria to assess their relative importance, visited a sample of sites and provided estimates of costed works for the sub-set of specific sites that could be worked on in the delivery stage.
+In order to develop the project, a Built Heritage Strategy was created, reviewing existing sources of information, speaking to people with an interest in built heritage.
+The selected sites were scored against criteria to assess their relative importance and then visited to provide costs estimates for the conservation work that was considered necessary after the site visits.

 A qualified contractor was hired to complete conservation works on the sites.
 Local volunteers were also given training to equip them with the skills needed to carry out small-scale maintenance and repair on some of the built heritage structures; e.g. removing vegetation.